 Marisol Estevez was born and raised in Miami, Florida.
 She graduated in 2001 from Florida International University with a degree in International Relations.
 Following graduation, she attended the University of Miami School of Law, where she graduated cum laude in 2004.
 While at the University of Miami, Marisol served as Executive Vice-President of the Moot Court Board and was awarded the Dean’s Merit Scholarship Award.
 She was also a judicial intern for the Honorable Adalberto Jordan of the U.S. District Court for the Southern District of Florida.

 Prior to joining Shuster & Saben in 2009, Marisol was a trial attorney for the United States Equal Employment Opportunity Commission, where she represented victims of race, color, religion, sex, national origin, age, and disability discrimination.
-Marisol represents medical providers and injured victims in PIP and personal injury cases throughout Florida.
+Marisol represents medical providers, injured victims in PIP and personal injury cases and victims in sexual harrasement cases throughout Florida.
 She is also the managing partner in the firm's office in Miami.

 From 1993 to 1999, Marisol served in the United States Marine Corps as an Air Traffic Controller.
 During her enlistment, Marisol served with ATC Detachment Bravo in Rock Hampton, Australia and ATC Detachment Alpha in Okinawa, Japan.
 She was awarded numerous commendations, including a Navy and Marine Corps Achievement Medal and received a Navy Unit Commendation.
 Marisol is a rifle sharpshooter and a 9mm pistol marksman.
 Marisol was honorably discharged in November 2000 as a Staff Sergeant.
 In 2008, Marisol participated in the Cross-Cultural Solutions volunteer abroad program in Tanzania, Africa.
 While in Tanzania, she worked side-by-side with the local community in teaching young children basic math and English skills.
 Marisol traveled extensively to every continent in the world except Antarctica.